Fallstop/portfolio-v2/src/projects/QSatFilmCamera/QSatFilmCamera.md

 ### The white photo mystery

-The first few photos for both cameras, are somehow completely blown-out.
-There's a couple of thory's behind this:
+The first few photos for both cameras, were somehow completely blown-out.
+There are a couple of theories behind this:

 #### Exposure adjusted to inside the rocket
-It's completly pitch-black inside of the rocket, so the exposure could've been completely blown out by the time it left the rocket.
+It's completely pitch-black inside of the rocket, so the exposure could've been completely blown out by the time it left the rocket.
-- This doesn't explain the white frame from the Film camera, as it had a set exposure.
+- This doesn't explain the white frame from the film camera, as it had a set exposure. *mention the fixed set or will it be explained in a different section, i.e. maybe one tht mentions the firmware side of this project?*
 - The digital camera would've turned on outside the rocket itself.

 #### The cameras were pointing at the sun
-Neither would cope with pointing at the sun, which would compltelty blow out any photos.
+Neither would cope with pointing at the sun, which would completely blow out any photos.
-- The both cameras were pointing diffrent directions, and took photos at roughly the same time, ruling this out.
+- Both cameras were pointing at different directions, and took photos at roughly the same time, ruling this out.

 #### The smoke from the rocket obscured the view
-Lots of smoke was released by the explsoive seperation charge, this could've obscured the view of both cameras.
+Lots of smoke was *were?* released by the explosive seperation charge, this could've obscured the view of both cameras.
-- The smoke would've dispated by the second frame, and would not have caused such a clipped photo.
+- The smoke would've dissipated by the second frame, and would not have caused such a clipped photo.

-#### It seperated inside of a cloud
+#### It separated inside of a cloud
-The low clouds present would reflect more than enough light to overwelhm both the fixed shutter of the film camera, and the exposure adjustment of the digital camera.
+The low clouds present would reflect more than enough light to overwelhm both the fixed shutter of the film camera, and the exposure adjustment of the digital camera. *iirc there were no clouds above us*